tffdev/Lava/Readme.txt

 keyboard/controller input and timelines.

 Currently working on:
+  - Documentation
+  - Audio interface [oneshots and music loops]
   - Virtual filesystem [don't want all games to ship with a raw folder of assets]

-	- Basic audio interface [oneshots and music loops]
+IF YOU'RE TESTING THIS OUT DURING THE CURRENT PROTOTYPE STATE, COPY THE "resources" FOLDER INTO YOUR GAME'S ROOT DIRECTORY IN ORDER FOR TTF BLITTING AND REALTIME DEBUG PRINTING TO WORK.
+IT CONTAINS A DEMO FONT AND A SPRITE USED AS DEBUG TEXT GLYPHS.

+[DEMO m5x7 FONT PROVIDED BY DANIEL LINSSEN @ MANAGORE.ITCH.IO
+https://managore.itch.io/m5x7 ALSO GO PLAY HIS GAMES]

+THANK YOU! <3